alpo/micropendous/Micropendous/Readme.txt

 (3) Initial Testing
 -------------------

-  A fully built Micropendous comes pre-installed with Micropendous firmware.
+  A fully built Micropendous comes pre-installed with MicropendousKeyboardTest firmware.
+This firmware enumerates as a keyboard.
-  Micropendous firmware enumerates as a compound USB device; a keyboard and a USB Virtual Serial Port.
 Connecting any IO pins to GND will cause the pin's name to be typed.
 For example, GND'ing B0 will type 'b0'.

   *** Be careful NOT to connect GND and VCC/VBUS as this will short your board and may damage it or your computer! ***

-  The USB Virtual Serial Port is designed to loop back any data sent to it.
-  Connect to your Micropendous using a serial terminal and typed characters will appear.
-More info at www.Micropendous.org/Serial

-  The Micropendous firmware is based on LUFAduino which allows Arduino code to run on a Micropendous board.
-More info at www.Micropendous.org/LUFAduino

   Under Windows, the first time you plug in a board loaded with Micropendous firmware Windows will ask for a driver installation file.
 This file is